-Every so often, a technological innovation comes along which pushes society ahead in a new, unforeseen direction.
-The development of the Internet has probably been the most significant development of this generation, opening up all sorts of avenues for organization and communication which were impossible before.
+Every so often, a technological innovation comes along, pushing society ahead in a new, unforeseen direction.
+The development of the Internet has probably been the most significant development of this generation, opening up all sorts of avenues for organization and communication, which were impossible before.

 It’s exciting technology.
 While there will always be a place for the conventional role of the contracted designer, design challenges has opened up a whole range of new possibilities for entrepreneurs.
 Over 85% of the Best Global Brands have taken advantage of crowdsourcing over the past decade.

 This article will discuss 5 of the most significant advantages of crowdsourcing design and product development services for entrepreneurs.